-Meg Medina is a Cuban-American author who writes for readers of all ages.
+Meg Medina is the current National Ambassador for Young People’s Literature.
+She is a Cuban-American author who writes for readers of all ages.
 Her middle-grade novel Merci Suárez Changes Gears received a Newbery Medal and was a New York Times Book Review Notable Children’s Book of the Year, among many other distinctions.
-Its sequel, Merci Suárez Can’t Dance, received five starred reviews, while Merci Suárez Plays It Cool received four stars, with Kirkus calling it “a fabulous finale to a memorable trilogy”.
+Its sequel, Merci Suárez Can’t Dance, received five starred reviews, while Merci Suárez Plays It Cool was named a “best book of 2022” by PARENTS, Kirkus, and the Horn Book magazine.

 Her most recent picture book, Evelyn Del Rey Is Moving Away, received honors including the 2021–2022 Charlotte Zolotow Award and was the 2020 Jumpstart Read for the Record selection, reaching 2.24 million readers.
 She received a 2016 Pura Belpré Author Award Honor for her picture book Mango, Abuela, and Me.
 Her young adult novel Burn Baby Burn earned numerous distinctions, including being long-listed for the 2016 National Book Award and short-listed for the Kirkus Prize.
 She is the 2014 recipient of the Pura Belpré Author Award and a 2013 Cybils Award winner for her young adult novel Yaqui Delgado Wants to Kick Your Ass, which will be published in 2023 as a graphic novel illustrated by Mel Valentine Vargas.
 Meg Medina also received the 2012 Ezra Jack Keats New Writer Award for her picture book Tía Isa Wants a Car.